visitors and counting...

 © 2002/2021 Cablehelp.com

-Cablehelp.com is operated by Stan Jones, a ham radio operator of 25 years and a technician with 50+ years of electronics experience.
+Cablehelp.com is operated by Stan Jones, a ham radio operator of 28 years and an electronic technician with 50+ years of electronics experience.
 He also holds a general class commercial radiotelephone license.
 He is Extra class KC5UYF.

 For more info call: 662 332 8454 snail mail: